senaki/Symmetric_Matrix_eigenval_Calc/README.md

 # Symmetric matrix eigenvalue calculation with Jacobi's method.

-Implementation of eigenvalue calculation of symmetric matrices with Jacobi's method.
+Implementation of eigenvalues calculation of symmetric matrices with Jacobi's method.
-* Matrix is read from an input file *inputfile.dat*
+* Matrix is read from a text input file *inputfile*
-* Eigenvalues are written into file *eig_inputfile.dat*
+* Eigenvalues are written into a text file named  *eig_inputfile*

-It is an old MSc project, reshashed and optimized.
+It is a 2015 MSc project, revisited and optimized, published just to show you my style of C-programming ;).

 ## Running code
+On Unix-Like distribution, run :

-`rotjacobi /path/to/inputfile.dat /path/to/store/output/`
+`./rotjacobi /path/to/inputfile /path/to/store/output/`

 Example :  `rotjacobi ./test.dat ./`

+Output :

+    Processing /path/to/inputfile.dat

+    Duration : XXXX ms | Number of rotation : XXXX

 ## Input file structure
 The first line contains the matrix dimension *n*.